fastlane/fastlane/README.md

               |  fastlane
 --------------------------|------------------------------------------------------------
 :sparkles: | Connect all iOS and Android build tools into one workflow (both `fastlane` tools and third party tools)
-:monorail: | Define different `deployment lanes` for App Store deployment, beta builds, or testing
+:monorail: | Define different `deployment lanes` for App Store deployment, beta builds or testing
 :ship: | Deploy from any computer, including a CI-server
 :wrench: | Extend and customise the functionality
 :thought_balloon: | Never remember any difficult commands, just `fastlane`